AT RISK POPULATION

 MNM also is working with the Odisha government to engage a range of technical, academic, private sector, and media partners to support expansion of Odisha’s drive toward malaria elimination.
 In January 2019, the global health company Abbott announced its commitment to support Odisha’s efforts with a donation of rapid diagnostic tests for use by the Odisha government, and funding to MNM to increase the impact of our work in Odisha.

-Mr. Pratik Kumar, Acting India Country Director
+Mr. Sanjeev Gaikwad, India Country Director

 Photo credit: Sephi Bergerson